South African Army: Formations and units

+This is merely a restructuring of existing units and the return of the Army to the more traditional brigade structure.
+More information is being awaited as to the numbering and permanency of these units.
+The restructuring also has to take place within the very limited existing budget.

 Bases

 The South African Army maintains large bases in all 9 provinces of the country, mostly in or around major cities and towns:

 The army has 10 general support bases, seemingly part of the South African Army Support Formation.